Philocoder93/bootstrap-mini-lesson/readme.md

 [This Bootply snippet](http://www.bootply.com/render/CK6xB6cRuE) demonstrates the difference between container and container-fluid.

 Both types of containers are responsive, and both allow you to implement Bootstrap's grid system inside of them.

+## We Never Go Out of Style...

+### Out-of-the-box, Bootstrap styles some elements

+For starters, Bootstrap implements baseline styles for links and typography, as well as using the styles from `normalize.css` to improve cross-browser performance.
+For instance, you'll notice changes with `<button>`, `<mark>`, `<code>`, `<samp>`, `<kbd>`, `<pre>`, `<abbr>`...

+These are all standard HTML elements, and browsers have default styling for all of them.
+For instance, on pretty much every browser anything inside `<code>`, `<kbd>`, and `<pre>` will be in a monospace font.

+### Out-of-the-box, Bootstrap *doesn't* style most elements

+For instance, `<button>` with Bootstrap doesn't change too many properties, compared to your browser's default styling: it has square corners and a slightly different gradient, which goes a long way toward making it look "cleaner" and more "modern",  that's pretty much it.

+The bulk of Bootstrap's customizing power lies in its dozens of components, which are implemented through a combination of CSS classes and jQuery plugins.

 ### Grid System Basics